in

 8.9 out of 10

-The Sony A7S III is the kind of camera that have made leap and bounds over the competition.
-So much so that the system is very close to complete when it comes to a portable hybrid system.
+The Sony A7S III is the kind of camera that has made leaps and bounds over the competition.
+So much so that the system is very close to being complete when it comes to a portable hybrid system.

 Even three years after its release, it is still leading the industry in terms of performance and ergonomics.